gofs

 Scheme

-The scheme name is rs
+The scheme name is rs.

 Host

-or other local ip address as host in Remote Disk Server mode, and
+The remote server source uses 0.0.0.0 or other local ip address as host in Remote Disk Server mode, and

 use ip address or domain name as host in Remote Disk Client mode.